-These data make a compelling rationale for fixing the workplace problems that fuel physician burnout and squelch physician capability, which demonstrably affect the organization's bottom line and its ability to meet its mission of providing safe, high-quality, compassionate healthcare.
+These data make a compelling rationale for fixing the workplace problems that fuel physician burnout and sap physicians' self-perceived capability, which demonstrably affect the organization's bottom line and its ability to meet its mission of providing safe, high-quality, compassionate healthcare.

 From my interactions with physicians, my impression is that far too many are exhausted, demoralized, and emotionally bankrupt.
 Many ask me for advice on how to leave practice.
 These are caring, dedicated people who have invested much of their life to becoming experts in their fields, and they are desperate to know how to walk away from clinical medicine.